002A/ixora.io/itp/subtraction/hand-router.rst

   :width: 100%
   :align: center

 The hardest part of this exercise was dealing with the clamps.
 I spent a lot of time clamping and re-clamping things, often not successfully.
+Poor clamping caused many of my mistakes.
 I also could have made things easier on myself by making some measurements.
 It seemed like precision wasn't important here but I now see that it probably would have been faster to complete this with the extra effort.

 I am happy to have learned this new tool but perhaps the most important lesson here is appreciate the precision and discipline offered by the CNC machine.
 I am eager to learn more about this in the coming weeks.